alfrunes/mender-docs/201.Troubleshoot/03.Mender-Client/docs.md

 in its system store.

-On the other hand, if you set up the Mender server yourself as described in [Production installation](../../07.Server-installation/03.Production-installation/docs.md) and generated certificates as part of it, your need to make sure that the server certificates are in `/etc/mender/server.crt` on your device.
+On the other hand, if you set up the Mender server yourself as described in [Production installation](../../07.Server-installation/03.Production-installation/docs.md) and generated the certificate as part of it, you need to make sure that the server certificate is in `/etc/mender/server.crt` on your device.

 To test that they match, run `cat /etc/mender/server.crt` on your device, and compare that to the output of the following command, adjusting the hostnames mender.example.com / s3.example.com (ideally run on device, but can be run from elsewhere as well):